-There are 467 emergency shelter beds in the County.
-Of these, 2/3 are for single adults, 159 for families with children.
-There are 4 beds available for unaccompanied youth.
-There are also 93 Transitional Housing units, of which 20 are dedicated to Veterans.
+There are 67 emergency shelter beds in the County.
+Of these, the majority are for families with children.
+There are also 180 Transitional Housing units.
 Most transitional housing is available only to families with children and 4 beds are available for unaccompanied youth.